 - Sleep patterns becoming interrupted

-If you’re committed to overcoming your Anxiety problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
-Tranceformental CBT is available as Online Therapy if required.
+If you’re committed to overcoming your Anxiety problems then we highly recommend following our CBT course.

-Although our preferred form of mental health counselling for Anxiety is Tranceformental CBT we also offer alternative Psychotherapies for those who might prefer a different approach.
+Although our preferred form of Psychotherapy for Anxiety is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 Free Initial Consultations for Anxiety

-We offer all prospective clients an initial consultation to discuss your Anxiety realted problems prior to commencing any treatment plans.
+We offer all prospective clients an initial consultation to discuss your Anxiety prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.